 Graduate programs in oral science require that students complete courses from a core curriculum and conduct independent research leading to a thesis.
-The programs prepare graduates for careers in teaching and research.
+The programs prepare graduates for a variety of career options.

 Students must enroll in a professional certificate program offered by a College of Dentistry department in order to enroll in the Master of Science program in oral science.
 The following departments offer their certificate students the opportunity to earn M.S. degrees in oral science: endodontics, prosthodontics, operative dentistry, periodontics, and oral pathology, radiology, and medicine.